charles8191/netherite/README.md

 ## Installation

-You can use the [ISO](https://github.com/charles8191/netherite/releases/latest/download/9.iso) (highly recommended), or use `bootc switch` if you are using Calcite or just plain CentOS Stream bootc:
+You can use the [ISO](https://github.com/charles8191/netherite/releases/latest/download/9.iso) (highly recommended), or use `bootc switch` if you are using Calcite or just plain AlmaLinux bootc:

 ```bash
 bootc switch ghcr.io/charles8191/netherite/9
 ```

 ## FAQ

-### Why is Secure Boot not working?

-Some devices have issues with CentOS Stream's shim, if you are unlucky and have such a device, disable Secure Boot.

 ### Why not use secureblue?